Vyral/jorge-gonzalez/_posts/2023-01-16-you-don-t-want-to-miss-our-homebuyer-workshops.md

 5:00 — Wrapping up

 If you have more questions about the workshops or anything that’s related to real estate, call or email me.
 I’m always happy to help\!
-You can also click this link to learn more about the workshops.
+You can also **[click this link to learn more about the workshops.](https://www.eventbrite.com/e/buyers-seminar-how-to-buy-in-todays-market-tickets-511976735197){: target="_blank" rel="noopener"}**